bitfireAT/webdav-push/webdav-push-draft.md

 # Appendix A: Web Push Transport

 WebDAV-Push can be used with Web Push (RFC 8030) to deliver WebDAV-Push notifications directly to compliant user agents, like Web browsers which come with their own push service infrastructure.
 Currently (2024), all major browsers support Web Push.

-When the Web Push transport is used for WebDAV-Push:
+When the Web Push transport is used for WebDAV-Push,

 * RFC 8030 defines how to generate subscriptions and send push messages,
 * the WebDAV-Push server acts as RFC 8030 Application Server,
-* the WebDAV client (or a proxy server, for instance for proprietary environments) acts as RFC 8030 User Agent.
+* the WebDAV client (or a redirect proxy) acts as RFC 8030 User Agent.

+Corresponding terminology:

+* (WebDAV-Push) _push subscription_ ↔ (RFC 8030) _push resource_
+* (WebDAV-Push) _push server_ ↔ (RFC 8030) _application server_
+* (WebDAV-Push) _push client_ (or _redirect proxy_) ↔ (RFC 8030) _user agent_

 Usage of Message Encryption (RFC 8291) and VAPID (RFC 8292) is recommended.
 If future protocol extensions become used by push services, WebDAV-Push servers should implement them as well, if applicable.

 A WebDAV-Push server should use the collection topic as `Topic` header in push messages to replace previous notifications for the same collection.

-> **NOTE**: [UnifiedPush](https://unifiedpush.org/) (UP) is a set of specification documents which
-> are intentionally designed as a 100% compatible subset of Web Push, together with a software that
-> can be used to implement these documents.
-From a WebDAV-Push server perspective, UP endpoints can be
-> seen as Web Push resources.
+> **NOTE**: [UnifiedPush](https://unifiedpush.org/) (UP) is a set of specification documents which are intentionally designed as a 100% compatible subset of Web Push, together with a software that can be used to implement these documents.
+From a WebDAV-Push server perspective, UP endpoints can be seen as Web Push resources.

 ![Flowchart: WebDAV-Push over UnifiedPush](images/unifiedpush-flowchart.png)